SITES SUBJECT TO REGIONAL REMEDIATION PROCEDURE

 Surface information has been provided as "administrative" and/or "technical" surface.
 The "administrative" surface refers to the entire area subject to administrative procedure (i.e., the sum of the involved cadastral parcels).
 The "technical" surface (equal to or smaller than the administrative surface) represents the area potentially impacted from an environmental perspective.
 The technical surface may vary, generally decrease, with the progress of the procedure due to improved knowledge.

-Contamination status is categorized into four classes: sites awaiting assessment, potentially contaminated sites, contaminated sites, and non-contaminated sites.
-The first two relate to an ongoing "knowledge" phase; the "contaminated site" status indicates an actual and mandatory need for intervention, while non-contaminated sites are those found to be so either through investigation or following remediation.
+The state of contamination is represented according to four categories: sites awaiting investigations, potentially contaminated sites, contaminated sites, non-contaminated sites.
+The first two refer to an ongoing "finding" phase, the state of contamination "contaminated site" indicates the actual and compelling need for a remediation intervention, while non-contaminated sites are those found to be so following investigations or following remediation interventions.

 To provide information on contaminated sites registered by the regions/autonomous provinces in their own registries/databases and, more generally, on sites undergoing remediation procedures, on the progress in their management, contamination status, and areas involved.